Get the FREE one-click dictionary software for Windows

 Derived forms: exchanged, exchanges, exchanging

-Type of: alter, capture, change, change by reversal, chemical phenomenon, commerce, commercialism, conversation, convo [Austral, informal], dealing, dealings, group action, mercantilism, modify, reassign, replace, reverse, transaction, transfer, turn, work, workplace
+Type of: alter, capture, change, chemical phenomenon, commerce, commercialism, conversation, convo [Austral, informal], dealing, dealings, group action, mercantilism, modify, reassign, replace, reverse, transaction, transfer, turn, work, workplace

 Part of: phone system, telephone system